stella-project/stella-micro-template/README.md

 ## Register

-In order to get access and submit systems, experimenters have to [register](https://stella-project.org/).
-More information on the procedure will follow soon.
+In order to get access and submit systems, experimenters have to [register here](https://lilas.stella-project.org/).
+As soon as you have registered, you can submit your system by adding a link to your GitHub repository.
+After approval your system is ready to be integrated into the [STELLA App](https://github.com/stella-project/stella-app).

+## FAQ & Known Issues

+As far as we know, the development process works fine within a UNIX environment.
+However we received the following feedback from Windows users:

+- Instead of using the address `0.0.0.0`, it should be `localhost` when starting flask.
+- For some Windows users the [`docker-sdk`](https://docker-py.readthedocs.io/en/stable/) did not work at the first try and a reinstallation of [Anaconda](https://www.anaconda.com/) could solve the issue.